Serializing and Deserializing Messages with the Solace JCSMP API

 config.put(SchemaResolverProperties.STRATEGY_TOPIC_PROFILE, profile);

-Topic Expression with Full ArtifactReference
+Topic ID Strategy with Profiles - Full ArtifactReference

 // Create a new instance of SolaceTopicProfile